shiv-choudhary/Malicious-URL-Classifier/README.md

 ### As name suggest Malicious URL classifier is a machine learning model which will identify the given URL is malcious or not, used only lexical feature for model creation.Tokenization can be used.

-Dataset has been taken from Kaggle, which consist of 450176 DataPoint
+Dataset has been taken from Kaggle, which consist of 450176 DataPoint.

 Steps followed in building the machine learning classifier:
   Data Preprocessing / Feature Engineering